A restricted Magnus property for profinite surface groups: Relative versions of the restricted Magnus property.

 \begin{proof} Let us assume that $y\neq 1$.
 Since $y$ has infinite order a Sylow $p$-subgroup $Y_p$ of $\overline{\langle y\rangle}$ is infinite for some prime $p$.
 Let $y_p$ be a generator of $Y_p$ and $U$ an open subgroup of $\hP$ such that $y_p$ is a generator of the maximal pro-$p$ quotient $U^{(p)}$ of $U$.
 Such a $U$ exists because $Y_p$ is the intersection of all open subgroups containing it.
 Let $K_U$ be a subgroup in the cofinal system $\{K\}$ contained in $U$.
 Then its image $\td{K}_U$ in $U^{(p)}$ intersects $\overline{\langle y_p\rangle}$ non-trivially and is such that $\td{K}_U\cap \overline{\langle y_p\rangle}\not\leq \Phi(\td{K}_U)$.
 Therefore, since $\td{K}_U$ is a quotient of $K_U^{(p)}$, the image of $Y_p\cap K_U$ in $K_U^{(p)}$ is not contained in $\Phi(K_U^{(p)})$.
 This means that $\psi_{K_U}^{(p)}(y)^{\nu_{K_U}(y)}$ is a generator of $K_U^{(p)}$.
 Then, the conclusion follows from Theorem~\ref{magnus2} and the usual inverse limit argument. \end{proof}

-Proceeding as in the proof of Theorem~\ref{magnus2}, we can also describe normalizers of absolutely simple elements in the relative pro-$p$ completion of a surface group:
+Proceeding as in the proof of Theorem~\ref{magnus2}, we can also describe normalizers of algebraically simple elements in the relative pro-$p$ completion of a surface group:

-\begin{proposition} Let $\hP^{(p)}_K$ be the relative pro-$p$ completion of a non-abelian surface group $\Pi$ with respect to some normal finite index subgroup $K$ and let $x$ be an absolutely simple element of $\hP^{(p)}_K$.
+\begin{proposition} Let $\hP^{(p)}_K$ be the relative pro-$p$ completion of a non-abelian surface group $\Pi$ with respect to some normal finite index subgroup $K$ and let $x$ be an algebraically simple element of $\hP^{(p)}_K$.
 Then, for all $n\in\ZZ\ssm\{0\}$, there holds:

 \end{proposition}